Patient education: Endometrial cancer diagnosis and staging (Beyond the Basics)

 Endometrial cancer is a type of uterine cancer that involves the lining of the uterus (the endometrium).
 In the United States, endometrial cancer is the most common cancer of the female reproductive system.
 Fortunately, most women are diagnosed at an early stage (before the cancer has spread outside the uterus), when the disease can usually be cured with surgery alone.
 Endometrial cancer can occur in a woman of any age, although it is much more common after menopause.

 This article discusses the risk factors, symptoms, and diagnosis of the most common type of endometrial cancer, called endometrioid endometrial cancer.
 A separate article discusses the treatment of the endometrioid type of endometrial cancer.
-(See "Patient information: Endometrial cancer treatment after surgery (Beyond the Basics)".)
+(See "Patient education: Endometrial cancer treatment after surgery (Beyond the Basics)".)

 More detailed information about endometrial cancer is available by subscription.
 (See "Endometrial carcinoma: Epidemiology and risk factors" and "Endometrial carcinoma: Pretreatment evaluation, staging, and surgical treatment".)